jmpolinski/Red-Sea-Urchin-Genome/README.md

 ## Sample preparation information:

-The organism used to generate this assembly was a male red sea urchin, samples ID "Mf1", with a 101 mm tst diamter.
+The organism used to generate this assembly was a male red sea urchin, samples ID "Mf1", with a 101 mm test diameter.
 DNA for all sequencing was extracted from gonad tissue following a modified CTAB extraction procedure (please reference publication for additional information).
 Dissections were done by Andrea Bodnar, and DNA extractions by Jennifer Polinski.

 ## Illumina short-read library prep: